-Our nonpartisan, nationally representative survey provides new information about the American public’s opinions about gun policies and behaviors among those who own guns (or live with those who do).
-A strong majority of Americans—including 2 out of 3 gun owners—express support for a "red flag" law that would allow a family member to seek a court order to temporarily take away guns if they feel a gun owner may harm themselves or others.
+This second release from our nonpartisan, nationally representative survey provides new information about the American public’s opinions about gun policies and behaviors among people who own guns (or live with those who do).